AnchorFree/k8s-iptables/README.md

 If the keyword is found, `k8s-iptables` assumes that the policy exists.
 Don't forget to put the same keyword (for example, as a first comment only rule in the policy) in your policy definition, i.e. in your **POLICY_FILE***.

+* **DEFAULT_POLICY_MODE**
+There are two builtin policies, ACCEPT all and DROP all but ssh connects.
+When applying default policy, `k8s-iptables` checks this variable.
+If it's set to "DROP" then the DROP policy will be applied.
+All other values will result in ACCEPT policy.
+Default is **DROP**.

 * **DEFAULT_POLICY_COMMENT**
 When applying default policy, `k8s-iptables` creates an allow-all policy, with a single comment only rule.
 If **POLICY_FILE** is not provided, then **POLICY_REVISION** value will be used as the contents of the comment.